equk/windows/windows_10/README.md

 *Cleanup folder contains scripts which could cause problems with Windows Components as it removes unwanted applications / components.*

+*Some updates will re-install Microsoft Edge Browser & Cortana (can be removed again running the scripts after update)*

 # Contact

 Website: https://equk.co.uk